The AMD Ryzen 3000 is here, and AMD is well on its way to leading the processor market.

-When the first generation Ryzen processors came out nearly three years ago, AMD changed the market forever.
-Then, when Ryzen 2nd Generation hit the streets the following year, when it doubled Intel’s sales.
-Fast forward to 2019 and AMD has released its Ryzen 3rd Generation processors, bringing the 7nm Zen 2 architecture to the mainstream for the first time.
+In fact, when the first generation Ryzen processors came out more than two years ago, AMD changed the market forever.
+When Ryzen 2nd Generation hit the streets the following year, it doubled Intel’s sales.
+Fast forward to 2019 and AMD has rolled out its Ryzen 3rd Generation chips, bringing the 7-nanometer (nm) Zen 2 architecture to the mainstream for the very first time.

-It’s no secret that Intel is having a lot of issues with introducing 10nm Cannon Lake chips, and even its next HEDT lineup will likely stay on 14nm, so it’s no surprise that AMD has swooped in to upstage its rival before Ice Lake or Lakefield had a chance to launch.
+It’s no secret that Intel is having a lot of issues with introducing 10nm Cannon Lake chips, and even its next HEDT lineup will likely stay on 14nm.
+So it’s hardly a surprise that AMD has swooped in to upstage its rival before Ice Lake or Lakefield had a chance to launch.

 THE VERDICT IS IN